react-static/react-static/README.md

   // It is an asynchronous function that should
   // resolve an array of route objects.
 It is also passed a `dev`
   // boolean indicating whether this is a production build or not.
-  getRoutes: async ({dev}) => [{
+  getRoutes: async ({dev}) => [
+    {
+      // Required
-    path: '/', // A route object requires a `path` string
+      path: '/', // A route object requires a `path` string.
+A leading/trailing slash is only required for the root
-    component: 'src/containers/Home', // specify the path of a react component that will render this route }, {
+      component: 'src/containers/Home', // specify the path of a react component that will render this route },
-    path: '/blog',
+    {
+      // Required
+      path: 'blog', // A leading/trailing slash is not required
       component: 'src/containers/Blog',

-    children: [{ // It can also contain nested routes
-      path: '/post-1',
-      component: 'src/containers/Post',
+      // Optional
+      getProps: async ({route, dev}) => ({
         // getProps is an asynchronous function that is passed the
         // resolved `route` object and a `dev` boolean indicating
         // whether this is a production build or not.
 This function
-      // should resolve any data the route needs to render e.g. blog
+        // should resolve any and all data this route needs to render e.g. blog
         // posts, API data, etc.
-      getProps: async ({route, dev}) => ({
-        post: {...},
+        posts: {...},
         otherProp: {...},
       }),
       noindex: false, // Optional.
 Defaults to `false`.
 If `true`, will exclude this route from the sitemap XML
       permalink: '', // Optional.
 If not set, will default to (siteRoot + path)
       lastModified: '', // Optional.
 String('YYYY-MM-DD')
       priority: 0.5, // Optional.

+      // A route can optionally contain nested routes
+      children: [{
+        path: 'post-1',
+        component: 'src/containers/Post',
+        getProps: async ({route, dev}) => ({
+          post: {...},
+          otherProp: {...},
+        }),
+      }],
+    },
-    }, {
+    {
-      // If using automatic routing, you can specify a component to render the
+      // Specify a component to render the 404 page by creating a route with
-      // 404 page by creating a route with `is404` set to `true` and defining a
-      // `component` to use.
+      // `is404` set to `true` and defining a `component` to use.
       is404: true,
       component: 'src/containers/NotFound',
-    }],
-  }],
+    }
+  ],

   // getSiteProps is very similar to a route's getProps, but is made available
   // to the entire site via the `getSiteProps` HOC